 - Must have a high school diploma or furnish evidence of successful completion of an examination indicating an equivalent achievement (e.g. a General Education Development (GED) test).

 - Must be enrolled in a post-secondary (college/university) institution at the time of application.
+Preference will be given to juniors and seniors.

 - Must successfully pass a police department administered polygraph exam.